-There is not expected to be any secondary trading market in the Shares (as defined herein).

-Shareholders should not expect to be able to sell their Shares regardless of how the Fund performs.
-An investment in the Fund is considered illiquid.

-Unlike many closed-end funds, the Shares are not listed on any securities exchange.
+- There is not expected to be any secondary trading market in the Shares (as defined herein). - Shareholders should not expect to be able to sell their Shares regardless of how the Fund performs.
+An investment in the Fund is considered illiquid. - Unlike many closed-end funds, the Shares are not listed on any securities exchange.
 To provide shareholders with limited liquidity, the Fund intends to conduct repurchases of Shares in each quarter beginning the calendar quarter ending March 31, 2025.
 The Fund intends to offer to repurchase Shares from shareholders in each quarter in an amount up to 5% of the Fund's net asset value, calculated as of the prior calendar quarter end.
 The Fund's Board of Trustees has complete discretion to determine whether the Fund will engage in any share repurchase, and if so, the terms of such repurchase.
 No assurances can be given that the Fund will engage in a share repurchase in any given quarter and, in any case, repurchases will not begin until fifth full calendar quarter after the Fund has commenced operations.
-See "Summary of Terms - Share Repurchases by the Fund."

-The amount of distributions that the Fund may pay, if any, is uncertain.

-The Fund's distributions may be funded from unlimited amounts of offering proceeds or borrowings, which may constitute a return of capital and reduce the amount of capital available to the Fund for investment.
-Any capital returned to shareholders through distributions will be distributed after payment of fees and expenses.

-A return of capital to shareholders is a return of a portion of their original investment in the Fund, thereby reducing the tax basis of their investment.
+See "Summary of Terms Share Repurchases by the Fund." - The amount of distributions that the Fund may pay, if any, is uncertain. - The Fund's distributions may be funded from unlimited amounts of offering proceeds or borrowings, which may constitute a return of capital and reduce the amount of capital available to the Fund for investment.
+Any capital returned to shareholders through distributions will be distributed after payment of fees and expenses. - A return of capital to shareholders is a return of a portion of their original investment in the Fund, thereby reducing the tax basis of their investment.
 As a result of such reduction in tax basis, shareholders may be subject to tax in connection with the sale of Fund Shares, even if such Shares are sold at a loss relative to the shareholder's original investment.

 Investing in Shares involves a high degree of risk.
-See "Types of Investments and Related Risks" beginning on page 33 of this Prospectus.
+See "Types of Investments and Related Risks" beginning on page 34 of this Prospectus.

-The date of this Prospectus is July 29, 2024.
+The date of this Prospectus is September 23, 2024.

-Per Class A Per Class D Per Class I Per Class F Per Class Share (1) Share (1) Share (1) Share (1) R Share(1) Total (2)

-Public Offering Price \$ At current \$ At current \$ At current \$ At current \$ At Up to NAV, plus NAV NAV NAV current \$1,000,000,000 sales charge NAV Sales Charge (Load) (1) Up to 3.00% None None None None N/A Proceeds to the Fund \$ Amount \$ Amount \$ Amount (Before Expenses) (2) \$ Amount \$ Amount invested at invested at invested at Up to invested at invested at current current current \$1,000,000,000 current NAV current NAV NAV NAV NAV
+Per Class A Share (1) Per Class D Share (1) Per Class E Share (1) Per Class I Share (1) Per Class F Share (1) Per Class R Share (1) Total (2) Public Offering Price \$ At current NAV, plus sales charge \$ At current NAV Up to \$1,000,000,000 Sales Charge (Load) (1) Up to 3.00% None None None None None N/A Proceeds to the Fund (Before Expenses) (2) \$ Amount invested at current NAV \$ Amount invested at current NAV \$ Amount invested at current NAV \$ Amount invested at current NAV \$ Amount invested at current NAV \$ Amount invested at current NAV Up to \$1,000,000,000